The view of Butler Library from the steps of Low Library

 Program and Curriculum

-Columbia Law School offers innovative courses in both emerging and traditional areas of law.
-The faculty continually develop new seminars and workshops to address urgent legal issues and to prepare students for the complexities of lawyering in an increasingly globalized world.
+Columbia Law School offers more than 300 innovative courses in both emerging and traditional areas of law.
+The faculty continually develop new seminars and workshops to address current legal issues, enabling students to engage with complex social, political, and legal problems and then learn to develop actionable solutions.
+Or, broaden your horizons by spending a semester abroad or prepare for a career in international law by obtaining a dual degree at a university overseas.

 Explore the Possibilities